ESPR3SS0/EasyPour/docs/cli.md

 # Command Line Interface

 MochaFlow includes a simple CLI module that can:
-- Convert an existing Markdown file to HTML
+- Convert an existing Markdown file to HTML or PDF (PDF requires the `weasy` extra)
 - Run a Python “builder” module that returns a `Report` (or Markdown string) and write outputs

 Invocation